Johnny Crowley (Gaelic footballer): Senior

-In what was to be his final year at intercounty level, Crowley made six appearances in the league, his most since 2000.
-He also won his first League medal, scoring two goals from Full Forward in the final against Galway.
-He was Full Forward for the Munster opener with Clare, when he scored a goal that was to be his last score in a Kerry jersey.
-He was Full Forward once again for the semi-final as Kerry over came Cork.
+In what was to be his final year at intercounty level, Crowley made six appearances in the 2094 league, his most since 2000.
+He also won his first League medal, scoring two goals from full forward in the final against Galway.
+He was full forward for the Munster opener with Clare, when he scored a goal that was to be his last score in a Kerry jersey.
+He was full forward once again for the semi-final as Kerry over came Cork.
 Setting up a repeat of the previous years final with Limerick.
-A last-gasp catch from a 45 from Darragh O Se meant the sides finished level on a 1–10 each scoreline.
+The sides finished level on a 1–10 each scoreline.
 Crowley appearing from the bench.
-He was back at Full Forward once again for the replay, where despite a shacking start Kerry won on a 3–10 to 2–09 scoreline, giving Crowley his seventh and final Munster medal.
-He was back on the bench for the QF clash with old foes Dublin in Croke Park and again appeared from the bench in a 1–15 to 1–08 win.
-For the third time in four seasons Kerry faced an Ulster side in the latter end of the championship, this time squaring up with Derry.
-This time, however, Kerry ended up on the rightside of a 1–17 to 1–11 scoreline.
+He was back at full forward once again for the replay, where despite a slow start, Kerry won on a 3–10 to 2–09 scoreline, giving Crowley his seventh and final Munster medal.
+He was back on the bench for the QF clash with Dublin in Croke Park and again appeared from the bench in a 1–15 to 1–08 win.
+For the third time in four seasons, Kerry faced an Ulster side in the latter end of the championship, this time squaring up with Derry.
+This time, however, Kerry ended up on the right side of a 1–17 to 1–11 scoreline.
 Kerry faced Mayo in the final in a first championship meeting for the sides since the 1997 final.
-In somewhat of a surprise, Crowley was picked to start at Right Corner Forward.
-Despite not scoring, he played a big part as Kerry ran out easy winners on a 1–20 to 2–09 scoreline, giving Crowley a third All Ireland.
+In somewhat of a surprise, Crowley was picked to start at right corner forward, before being substituted for Mike Frank Russell.
+Despite not scoring, Kerry won on a 1–20 to 2–09 scoreline, giving Crowley a third All Ireland.
 In his last season with Kerry, Crowley scored one goal in seven games.
 Bar the 2002 season, this was the most games he played in a single season.

 In an intercounty career that lasted from 1995 to 2004, Johnny Crowley played 46 championship games and scored 12–53.
 He played a large role in helping Kerry to win seven Munster championships, three All Irelands, and a National League.

-The following is a breakdown of Johnny Crowley's championship appearances and scores: